BOSCORF Curatorial Policy

 Once a sample request has been made it will be the responsibility of the scientist concerned to complete the sampling during a visit to the repository, or to request samples are taken by repository staff and posted.
 Assistance with identification of core lithologies will be given where necessary.

-The BAS member of the BOSCORF Steering Committee should always be consulted about requests to sample BAS cores.
+The BAS member of the BOSCORF Advisory group should always be consulted about requests to sample BAS cores.

 6. International sample requests

 These will be treated in the same way as national requests.
 BOSCORF staff will be responsible for taking the samples and posting them.

 7. Sediment archiving policy

 Where possible, cores will be divided into working and archive halves, with the object being to keep a continuous vertical strip of sediment for as long as possible.
 The working half will be used first for sampling, but when material runs out at particular depths the archive half will be used.
 If possible one half of the archive will be used first, followed by the complete core.